-Finally, our findings signal that implementing social interdependence structures is a win-win situation for users and self-improvement-technology providers and thus improves collective well-being.
-The results confirm the engaging effect of competition and cooperation found by prior studies (Eisingerich et al., 2019; Leclercq et al., 2018).
-For technology providers, particularly those offering free-to-use apps, increased engagement promises increased advertising revenue (Schumann et al., 2014).
+Finally, our findings signal that implementing social interdependence structures is a win-win situation for users and selfimprovement-technology providers and thus improves collective well-being.
+The results confirm the engaging effect of competition and cooperation found by prior studies (Eisingerich, Marchand, Fritze, & Dong, 2019; Leclercq et al., 2018).
+For technology providers, particularly those offering free-to-use services, increased engagement promises increased advertising revenue (Schumann, von Wangenheim, & Groene, 2014).
 As behavioral engagement thus represents an admirable goal for both sides, providers should rely on social interdependence structures, offering various tasks with competition and cooperation settings to allow for the differing effects on users' well-being goals.
 This would grant users the chance to self-select tasks and better support their individual goal pursuit without losing consumers who dislike either competition or cooperation with other users.